inrazhtet/WashingtonMetro/README.md

 2. Creating data dictionaries
 3. Data processing: standardizing time, pulling in GTFS data for joining tables, writing scaffold code for undergradutes to do data exploration on GIS map etc.
 4. Data generation: creating synthetic tripID (code snippet in this repo), calculating backdoor exits by census block groups etc
 5. Data exploration: Looking at overcrowding (code snippet in this repo) and fare evasion correlation.
-For overcrowding different bus types are used to determine what is considered "overcrowding" as well as WMATA's standard definition.

 #### Code snippets

+**SyntheticTripID.R** : This code file is to demonstrate my familiarity with dplyr in using it to process over millions of rows of data.
+**Overcrowding.R**: This code file is to demonstrate a use of a chain of ifelse statements via mutate in exploring overcrowding on buses.